ryanjamestwo/ms_data_analytics/d205_data_acquisition/readme.md

 # Data Acquisition

-Data Acquisition builds proficiency in Structured Query Language (SQL) and the initial stages of the data analytics lifecycle.
-The course introduces relational databases.
-Students gain concrete skills in data transference and database manipulation.
+Data Cleaning continues building proficiency in the data analytics life cycle with data preparation skills.
+This course addresses exploring, transforming, and imputing data as well as handling outliers.
+Learners write code to manipulate, structure, and clean data as well as to reduce features in data sets.

-The graduate examines the data available for analysis to determine their dimension, quality, relations, and limitations.
+- The graduate predicts potential obstacles in data analysis based on the quality of data provided.
-The graduate implements physical data models.
+- The graduate prepares data for analysis to address organizational needs.
-The graduate performs table operations and queries within the context of data acquisition for analysis.
+- The graduate writes reusable code to manipulate and clean data in preparation for analysis.